Welcome to the Firesparta website.

 fire start heat getting the fire established

-Your stove will either have air sliders that are located on the front of the stove, separating the Primary and Secondary air intakes or more modern stoves have a single air control which opens and closes an inlet located on the back of the stove, this is normally just below the stove.
+Your stove will either have air sliders that are located on the front of the stove, separating the Primary and Secondary air intakes or more modern stoves have a single air control which opens and closes an inlet located on the back of the stove, the control lever is normally located at the bottom of the stove.

-The manufacturers handbook will guide to where to find and how to set these air flow positions.
+The manufacturers handbook will guide you to find the controls and how to set the positions.

 Use the magnetic stove pipe thermometer included and keep your stove operating in the optimum heat range.